 The popularity of Review of 8 Kid’s Books with a Character in a Wheelchair Part I was so high, we decided to do a part II of eight more books.
 For this review, Luda examines picture books featuring a character in a wheelchair.
-Some of this feedback is based on her personal experience as someone in a wheelchair, and the other is focused on the story, character, and messaging focus of these books.
+Some of this feedback is based on her personal experience as someone in a wheelchair, and the rest is focused on the story, character, and messaging focus of these books.

-The idea and inspiration behind this book was touching, although sharing how the author/mother believed her son may have seen the world took his power away to share the story through his eyes (yes, I realize he has passed away), but that idea showcased the parent’s power to say what someone with a disability imagined as they saw fit, without the right of the child.
-The messaging to someone in a wheelchair of this book (and series) was damaging.
-For one, Ben’s adventures showed his imagined play as talking and walking despite claiming that “I can’t walk.
+Furthermore, the message of this series of this series of picture books is damaging to someone in a wheelchair.
+For one, Ben’s adventures showed his imagined play as talking and walking despite him claiming that “I can’t walk.
 I can’t talk.
 But that’s okay!
 I use my imagination every day.”
-This notion of imagining being “normal” fed into the belief that someone who was disabled, and imagined/would only enjoy life if they didn’t have their disability—the need for a “cure” and to be “fixed” played into this dangerous focus by the message of this book.
-Why couldn’t it show the main character in his wheelchair, not talking, and still doing amazing things with his imagination through play?
-It was more problematic when the second book about a circus showed him standing with his wheelchair nowhere in sight.
-Being able to walk and talk shouldn’t be the reason to imagine happy play for someone disabled, it should include that disability and focus on imagining flying in rocket ships (in the wheelchair) or flying in the ocean waves like a bird (in a beach wheelchair), for example.
+This notion of imagining being “normal” feeds into the common misconception that people with disabilities would only enjoy life much more if they didn’t have their disabilities—the storyline reinforced the dangerous idea that disabled people need to be “cured” or “fixed.”
+Why couldn’t the main character have used his wheelchair, not talked, and still done amazing things with his imagination through play?
+The second book in the series was even more problematic because it showed him standing with his wheelchair nowhere in sight.
+Being able to walk and talk shouldn’t be the reason to imagine happy play for someone disabled—it should include that disability and focus on imagining flying in rocket ships (in the wheelchair) or flying in the ocean waves like a bird (in a beach wheelchair), for example.

-Here was another book written for kids not in wheelchairs in order to explain disabilities and how to include those different from them to non-disabled kids.
-There’s nothing wrong with that concept, but a picture book featuring a main character in a wheelchair should be an actual story through the eyes of that main character, and not used as an education lesson for non-disabled characters/readers.
-There’s a different between authentic disability representation and disability education for non-disabled folks.
-The entire book focused on the main character’s abilities for the first half of the book and then how she could still participate in a different way at the end.
-The end was where the story should have actually started and included a real theme/message other than “Yes I can!” which can be seen as problematic to the disability community because it puts the pressure to prove/show that someone in a wheelchair can go above and beyond to be seen and yet, at the end, still not be good enough.
+Here’s another book written for kids not in wheelchairs in order to explain disabilities and inclusion to non-disabled kids.
+There’s nothing wrong with that concept, but a picture book featuring a main character in a wheelchair should be an actual story through the eyes of that main character and not used as education for non-disabled characters/readers.
+There’s a difference between authentic disability representation and disability education for non-disabled folks.
+The first half of the book focused on the main character’s abilities, while the second half focused on how she could still participate in a different way.
+The end was where the story should have actually started, as it included a real theme/message other than “Yes I can!.”
+This phrase can be seen as problematic to the disability community because it puts the pressure on people in wheelchairs to go above and beyond to be seen and yet, in the end, still not be good enough.